WinDriverTeam/windriver-java/README.md

 - `java` and `jar` on tha PATH

 # Usage Prerequisites
-To use it, add the jar file to your project build path.
-Jar file will appear in folder 'target', after execution following command:
+To use it, add windriver-java to your build tool dependencies (e.g. maven):
 ```xml
 <dependency>
     <groupId>com.github.windriverteam</groupId>